digidem/mapeo-mobile/KNOWN_ISSUES.md

 - There is no way to delete an existing observation

-#### View Observation

-- There is a grey box where a map of the observation should be.

 #### Photos

 - You cannot press on the photos to see them fill the screen